-Some don't use anything that is actually a chelator.
-It takes a sulfur-thiol molecule to bind to or grab onto metals and escorts them out of the body.
-In addition to that, most protocols don't use anything that crosses the blood brain barrier.
-If you don't get a chelator into the brain the mercury isn't going to come out.
-None of them are using half-life to maintain steady levels of chelators, if they use chelators at all.
+Other protocols don't use things that can bind metals.
+It takes a sulfur-thiol molecule to grab onto metals and escorts them out of the body.
+In addition to that, most protocols don't use anything that crosses the blood-brain barrier.
+If you don't get a chelator into the brain, the mercury won't come out of it.
+None of them are using half-life to maintain steady levels of chelators if they use chelators at all.

-In addition to respecting the half-life of chelators to maintain a steady level, this protocol also uses support supplements to nourish the body, protect against oxidative stress and make chelation more comfortable.
-High doses are never used which can cause a lot of symptoms.
-This is completely avoidable when Andy's dosing and timing recommendations are followed.
+In addition to respecting the half-life of chelators to maintain a steady level, this protocol also uses support supplements to nourish the body, protect against oxidative stress and make detox more comfortable.

 The point of this protocol is to detox without the risk of making everything worse.